 1. Have an Airtight Handbook

-To mitigate sexual harassment in the workplace, it is imperative that you have a clear sexual misconduct policy.
-That policy should be stated in your employee handbook, and every employee should have a copy of it.
-Every employee should be asked to read it upon being hired and asked some comprehension questions to make sure they understand it.
+To mitigate sexual harassment or misconduct at work, you must have a clear sexual misconduct policy.
+That policy should be stated in your employee handbook; every employee should have a copy.
+Every employee should be asked to read it upon being hired and asked some comprehension questions to ensure they understand it.